ADHD symptoms are stress symptoms

 Although not included in the ICD 10 / DSM IV symptom lists, delay aversion is one of the core symptoms of ADHD.

 1.8.
-Delay Discounting / Devaluation of later reward
+Delay discounting / devaluation of later rewards

-Delay Discounting is a stress symptom.
-This is also called Discounting of Delayed Rewards, Temporal Discounting or Reward Prediction Error (RPE).222319
+Delay discounting is a stress symptom.
+This is also known as Discounting of Delayed Rewards, Temporal Discounting or Reward Prediction Error (RPE).232420

-Rewards that are immediate are preferred to the same degree as by people without stress.
+Immediate rewards are preferred to the same extent as by people without stress.

-Rewards that are distant in time are considered less attractive than by people without stress.
+Rewards that are distant in time are seen as less attractive than by people without stress.

 1.8.1.
 Procrastination